Learning Outcomes | Chemistry

 By the end of their studies, graduating chemistry majors will be able to:

-- Design experiments, collect data, and interpret results to support or refute a hypothesis or research question
+- Critically evaluate primary and secondary scientific literature sources in order to design experiments or interpret results to support or refute a hypothesis or research question.

 The mission of the Chemistry program is to enhance the intellectual and personal development of our students within an undergraduate liberal arts setting.
 We specifically develop the understanding of both chemistry majors and non-majors of the theoretical and experimental background in chemistry necessary for their pursuit of careers in research, industry, education, the health professions and other fields.
 Our curriculum is designed to foster critical thinking, creativity, communication skills, discipline and the ability to work closely with others so solve complex problems.